-The most common form of stroke is actue ischemic stroke (aproximately 85% of cases), which is caused by either an atherothrombosis in a major cervical or intracranial artery or an embolism that travels from the heart.
+The most common form of stroke is acute ischemic stroke (approximately 85% of cases), which is caused by either atherothrombosis in a major cervical or intracranial artery or an embolism that travels from the heart.
 The resulting occlusion causes a sudden deficiency of oxygen and glucose in the brain region normally serviced by the blocked artery.
 Stroke suffers experience a range of neurological deficits including partial paralysis, impaired memory, loss of speech, and/or decreased cognition.

 This eBook is an overview of the cellular and molecular interactions involved in neuroinflammation following acute ischemic stroke:

 Overview of preclinical models and their utility